7 Books That Permanently Changed How I Think and Work

 I now apply this to all conversations where I need honest feedback:

-It's the shortest book on this list (less than 200 pages) and the highest insight-per-page ratio of anything I've read.
-Whether you're building a product, writing content, or just trying to understand what people actually think, this book changes how you ask questions.
+It's the shortest book on this list (under 200 pages) and the highest insight-per-page ratio of anything I've read.
+Read this if you build products, create content, or need honest feedback from anyone.

 How I Read

+If you're reading one book from this list, start with Atomic Habits.
+It's the most immediately actionable.
 If you're reading two, add Deep Work.
-Together, these books give you a system for building good habits (Atomic Habits) and a framework for protecting focused time (Deep Work).
+Together they give you a system for building good habits and a framework for protecting focused time.
 That combination covers 80% of personal productivity.
+Everything else on this list builds from there.

 Was this article helpful?